Learning to optimize with convergence guarantees using nonlinear system theory: Experiments

 After $40$ training epochs, we freeze the value of $\theta$, and we benchmark the performance of our learned optimizer against standard optimizers including Adam, SGD, Nesterov’s accelerated gradient (NAG), and RMSprop.
 To assess the generalization capabilities of \eqref{eq:implementation_batch}, we use the remaining $20\%$ of the training dataset to train a shallow NN that: $1)$ uses $\operatorname{sigmoid}$ or $\operatorname{ReLU}$ as activations in \eqref{eq:classifier_output_prediction}, and $2)$ whose initial parameters $[x_0]_i$ are sampled from independent and identically distributed Gaussian distributions $\mathcal{N}(0, 0.1)$.

-We report training curves for our learned optimizer and for classical hand-crafted algorithms in Figure~\ref{fig:comparison_learned_hand_crafted_optimzers} and the corresponding average test accuracy in the tables below.\footnote{Following \cite{andrychowicz2016learning} for each considered scenario, we tune the learning rate of each baseline optimizer to minimize the training loss $f(x_t)$, and we adopt default values for additional hyperparameters.}
+We report training curves for our learned optimizer and for classical hand-crafted algorithms in Figure~\ref{fig:comparison_learned_hand_crafted_optimzers} and the corresponding average test accuracy in the tables below.\footnote{Following \cite{andrychowicz2016learning}, for each considered scenario, we tune the learning rate of each baseline optimizer to minimize the training loss $f(x_t)$, and we adopt default values for additional hyperparameters.}

 In all considered scenarios, learned algorithms excel in finding shortcuts, that is, in steering $x_0$ to a good local minimum within a few iterations; this is reflected in the superior test accuracy achieved after only $t=20$ optimization steps.
 As the gradient norm diminishes, our learned algorithm favors simple gradient-based updates to ensure convergence, as predicted by Theorem~\ref{th:sufficiency_batch}.
+Despite being trained to optimize for $T = 50$ optimization steps only, the average test accuracy of our method matches that of classical algorithms after $300$ iterations of \eqref{eq:algorithm_dynamics} -- compare also the zooming at $t = 300$ in Figure~\ref{fig:comparison_learned_hand_crafted_optimzers}.
 Remarkably, our algorithm generalizes well also to the optimization landscape of the $\operatorname{ReLU}$ classifier, which may prove particularly challenging, as highlighted in \cite{andrychowicz2016learning}, due to its structural difference with respect to $\operatorname{tanh}$ in \eqref{eq:classifier_output_prediction}.
-As predicted by our theoretical results, none of our simulations exhibited the divergence phenomena reported by \cite{li2017learning2} for the L2O approach of \cite{andrychowicz2016learning}.
+Future work will address the generalization of algorithms trained on the MNIST dataset to different test datasets, e.g., Fashion-MNIST; such generalization was not achieved using the current shallow classifier architecture \eqref{eq:classifier_output_prediction}.

+To compare with alternative L2O approaches \cite{andrychowicz2016learning}, we have trained for $200$ epochs a two-layer Long Short-Term Memory (LSTM) optimizer $u_t = \operatorname{LSTM}(x_{t}, \nabla \! f(x_t), f(x_t))$.
+As shown in the table above, the LSTM optimizer achieves similar average test accuracy as our $\operatorname{ConvergentL2O}$ algorithm.
+Nonetheless, the LSTM output $u_t$ does not vanish with time, causing the classifier parameters to diverge\footnote{We refer to \href{https://github.com/andrea-martin/ConvergentL2O}{https://github.com/andrea-martin/ConvergentL2O} for the corresponding plots and the source code reproducing our numerical examples.} -- similar phenomena were also observed in \cite{li2017learning2}.
+None of our simulations exhibited such divergence as per Theorem~\ref{th:sufficiency_batch}.